Neural Projected Quantum Dynamics: a systematic study: Neural network architectures

 In subsequent layers, its derivative is used

 We use circular padding to respect periodic boundary conditions, ensuring moreover that the spatial dimensions remain constant across layers, $H_{\ell} = W_{\ell} = L$.
 Both dilation and stride are set to one across all layers, and a fixed kernel size $h_{\ell} = w_{\ell} = k$ is used.
+A final dense layer is used to pool the output of the CNN into a scalar output.
+After the convolutional layers, a fully connected layer reduces the output of the convolutional sequence to a scalar.

-The CNN structure is then parameterized by a tuple $\Theta = (c_1, \ldots, c_{N_L}; k)$, where $c_\ell$ represents the number of channels in each layer, and $k$ denotes the kernel size.
-After the convolutional layers, a fully connected layer integrates the learned features, providing a global representation of the state.
+The CNN structure can is summarized by a tuple $\bm\Theta_{\rm CNN} = (c_1, \ldots, c_{N_L}; k)$, where $c_\ell$ represents the number of channels in each layer, and $k$ denotes the kernel size.
 A sketch of the architecture is shown in \cref{fig:NN_sketch_CNN}.